 Do not let the bowl touch the simmering water.

-Beat egg yolks and sugar in the double boiler using a hand-held electric mixer until tripled in volume, about 5 to 6 minutes.
+Beat egg yolks and sugar in the double boiler using a whisk or a hand-held electric mixer until tripled in volume, about 6-7 minutes.

 Carefully remove bowl from heat and place on a tea towel.

 In a large bowl, beat the heavy cream until stiff peaks form.

 Gently fold the mascarpone mixture into the whipped cream until well combined.

 Quickly dip half of the ladyfingers into the coffee mixture.